- Department of Animal Science

 Some applicants whose academic degrees and standing entitle them to serious consideration for admission to graduate studies, but who are considered inadequately prepared in the subject selected may be admitted to a Qualifying program if they have met the Graduate and Postdoctoral Studies minimum CGPA of 3.0/4.0.
 The course(s) to be taken in a Qualifying program will be prescribed by the academic unit concerned.
 Qualifying students are registered in graduate studies, but not as candidates for a degree.
 Only one Qualifying year is permitted.
 Successful completion of a Qualifying program does not guarantee admission to a degree program.

-Financial aid is very limited and highly competitive.
+Financial aid is available but limited and highly competitive.
 It is suggested that students give serious consideration to their financial planning before submitting an application.
-Normally, a student will not be accepted unless adequate financial support can be provided by the student and/or the student’s supervisor.
-Academic units cannot guarantee financial support via teaching assistantships or other funds.
+Normally, a student will not be accepted unless adequate financial support can be provided through a scholarship/award and/or by the student’s supervisor.
+Academic units cannot guarantee financial support via teaching assistantships.

 McGill’s online application form for graduate program candidates is available at www.mcgill.ca/gradapplicants/apply.

 Application opening dates are set by Enrolment Services in consultation with Graduate and Postdoctoral Studies (GPS), while application deadlines are set by the Department of Animal Science and may be revised at any time.
 Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill departmental website; please consult the list at www.mcgill.ca/gps/contact/graduate-program.